Urekym/Stupid-Pipview/README.md

 # Navigate into the abyss
 Stupid-Pipview
 ````
-If you want to do some updates on it and run it, make sure to:
+If you want to do some updates on it and run it, make sure after to:

 inside the files in you cli